Auto Insurance

 • Riders who remain accident-free for a full policy year can see their deductible drop below $100 through accident-forgiveness and safe-rider discount programs.

-If you are in an accident, while you were the one at fault, the good news is that liability insurance will protect you.
-Liability insurance will aid in paying for any unwanted damage you have caused to the other person when an accident occurs.
-The National Highway Traffic Safety Administration (NHTSA) reports that motorcycle crashes result in property damage and injury claims far more frequently than many riders anticipate, underscoring why liability coverage is non-negotiable.
+Being at fault in an accident is stressful enough without also facing uncovered costs.
+Liability insurance steps in to help pay for the damage you cause to the other party, their medical bills, vehicle repairs, and related expenses.
+The National Highway Traffic Safety Administration (NHTSA) reports that motorcycle crashes result in property damage and injury claims far more frequently than many riders anticipate, which is exactly why liability coverage is non-negotiable.

-If you own a motorcycle, be aware that most states in America have minimum insurance requirements.
+Most states in America have minimum insurance requirements for motorcycle riders.
 The DMV’s national motorcycle insurance guidelines confirm that nearly every state mandates at least a minimum bodily injury and property damage liability limit before you can legally register and ride your bike.

-The amount of liability insurance coverage you should get should depend on your driving location and driving skills on a motorcycle, regardless of whether you are a good driver.
+How much liability coverage to carry depends on where you ride and what you own.
 According to NerdWallet’s motorcycle insurance analysis, riders in urban areas or high-traffic states typically benefit from carrying liability limits well above the state minimum to protect their personal assets in a serious accident.

 Liability Policy Type Per-Person Bodily Injury Limit Per-Accident Bodily Injury Limit Best For